CMHayden/Learning/D3/README.md

 * [D3 Examples](https://github.com/d3/d3/wiki/Gallery) - shows examples of what can be built with D3.

 * [D3 Documentation](https://github.com/d3/d3/wiki) - documentation from D3 on how to use D3 in your project.

+* [D3 API Documentation](https://github.com/d3/d3/blob/master/API.md) - documentation on how to use the D3 API

 ## Current examples in this repo
 * Bar Chart